The 2018 Department for Education annual report is provided on this page. You can also download the report (PDF 3.4MB).

 This report is verified to be accurate for the purposes of annual reporting to the Parliament of South Australia.

-Submitted on behalf of the Department of State Development by: Rick Persse, Chief Executive
+Submitted on behalf of the Department for Education by: Rick Persse, Chief Executive

 Section A: Reporting required under the Public Sector Act 2009, the Public Sector Regulations 2010 and the Public Finance and Audit Act 1987